Tsyuay/FrivReborn/README.md

 # FrivReborn
 Welcome to my nostalgia static copy of the OG friv!
+If you are asking, i will host this forever! for nostalgia and archival purposes only.